Moebytes/Cute-Verb/readme.md

 - Highcut - Applies a lowpass filter to the reverbed signal.

 The reverb sounds... passable, although it might sound too much like comb filters.
-I might improve the algorithm in the future but it's a simple implementation of comb filters fed into allpass filters
+I might improve the algorithm in the future but it's a simple implementation of comb filters fed into allpass filters.

 ### Design

-Our design is available here: https://www.figma.com/design/r7YWyrGmRyQdxd6UXErWNV/Cute-Delay
+Our design is available here: https://www.figma.com/design/kceh8qrj3WXWg7F5O2SG4p/Cute-Reverb

 ### Purchase